openigtlink/OpenIGTLink/Documents/Protocol/qtransform.md

 =======

 The QTRANS data type is used to transfer position and orientation information.
-The data are a combination of 3-dimensional vector for the position and quaternion for the orientation.
+The data are a combination of three-dimensional vector for the position and quaternion for the orientation.
 Although equivalent position and orientation can be described with the TRANSFORM data type, the QTRANS data type has the advantage of smaller data size (19%).
-It is therefore more suitable for pushing high frame-rate data from tracking devices.
+It is, therefore, more suitable for pushing high frame-rate data from tracking devices.

 Message Types